Please click "Continue" or you will be logged out.

 Phishing emails often include links that include a legitimate company's name or website address.
 The fraudulent emails will disguise or forge the sender's email address so they appear to be from a legitimate company.

-Learn more about phishing and all the information your bank will NEVER ask you for over the phone, in an email, or through a text at "Banks Never Ask That".
+Learn more about phishing and all the information your bank will NEVER ask you for over the phone, in an email, or through a text by visiting the website "Banks Never Ask That".
 Play games and take the quiz to see how good you are at spotting a scam!

 The Red Flags of Phishing

-- Any email pressuring you to click a link to verify your login credentials or make a payment.
+- Emails or texts pressuring you to click a link to verify your login credentials or make a payment.

-- An unexpected email or text saying it's from someone you know, such as a coworker in another department, with a link they want you to click on.
+- Unexpected emails or texts saying it's from someone you know and includes a link for you to click on.
 Always confirm unexpected emails or texts.
 If you get an unexpected phone call, you can hang up and call back at the number you have on file for that person to confirm it was really them.

 Ways to Avoid Phishing Scams

-- Never give out sensitive information to unsolicited email, phone, text, or pop-up website requests!
+- Never share unsolicited email, phone, text, or pop-up website requests!
 This includes your bank password, PIN, or a one-time login code, even if the personal asking you says they are from your bank.
 No bank will ever ask for these things from you.

 - Never click on links in text messages or emails that you were not expecting.